datawithsayannaha/datawithsayannaha/README.md

 ### 💫 About Me:
 I am an aspiring **Data Analyst** based in India.
 I have a passion for transforming raw, messy data into clear, actionable business insights.
-Currently, I am focused on mastering advanced analytics and looking for **WFH** or **Private Sector** opportunities.
+Currently, I am focused on mastering advanced analytics and looking for **Private Sector** or **Remote Job** opportunities.

 - 🔭 I’m currently working on **Advanced Power BI Dashboards**
 - 🌱 I’m currently learning **Statistical Modeling & Machine Learning basics**